 The process of reviewing an organization’s talent has important implications for succession planning, talent development, employee engagement, and the retention of top talent.

 The good news is that over 50% of organizations have a formal talent review process in place for their top performing employees.
-The bad news is that just as many organizations are struggling to identify top talent and retain top talent.
+The bad news is that just as many organizations are struggling to identify top leadership potential and talent, assess people manager competencies and potential, and generally motivate and retain top talent in critical roles.

 Almost three-quarters of high-retention-risk workers believe that in order to grow professionally they have to leave their current company.
 This statistic flies in the face of the purpose of talent reviews.
 We need to understand how to fix the process.